Attacker with sword kills two, injures five in Quebec stabbings

 In 2017, a Canadian man gunned down six members of a Quebec City mosque and was later sentenced to life in prison.

-Quebec’s police chief said on Sunday that the suspect had spoken of conducting an attack “in a medical context” five years ago but was not known to police and did not have a criminal record.
+Quebec’s police chief said on Sunday that the suspect had spoken of conducting an attack during a medical examination five years ago but was not known to police and did not have a criminal record.

+The victims were identified as hairdresser Suzanne Clermont, 61, and François Duchesne, 56, a museum communications director.

-Additional reporting by Bhargav Acharya in Bengaluru; Editing by Toby Chopra and Lisa Shumaker
+Additional reporting by Bhargav Acharya in Bengaluru; Editing by Lisa Shumaker and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.